 Harley Benton

-The best price-quality ratio currently on the market
+Axe-eptional achievement award: The best price-quality ratio currently on the market.

-What do we mean by that?
-Well, since most of the dinosaur-type guitar brands are pretty much overpricing their instruments just because they can (since their name is deeply embedded in all our guitar-playing folk brains and emotions), Harley Benton decided to take a completely different approach.
+What do I mean by that?
+Well, since most of the dinosaur-type guitar brands are pretty much overpricing their instruments just because they can (since their name is deeply embedded in all our guitar-playing folk’s brains and emotions), Harley Benton decided to take a completely different approach.

-Harley Benton is mostly known for creating stunning copies of the classic guitar models.
-Strats, Tele’s, Les Pauls, you name it.
-They do it all!
+Harley Benton is mostly known for creating stunning copies of classic guitar models.
+Strats, Teles, Les Pauls, you name it… They do it all!
 And they do it well!

 PRS

-The fine wine of the higher-end guitar manufacturing game
+Axe-eptional achievement award: The fine wine of the higher-end guitar manufacturing game.

 Do you see yourself liking some really fine instruments?
 Instruments that are lavish, stylish, fine-taste approved, yet they still work like magic?
 Well, look no further!

 If you are looking for an affordable consumer option, you should primarily focus on the SE line of PRS guitars.
-Those are some sturdy, bang for your buck guitars that retail from $500 up to $1,000.
+Those are some sturdy, bang-for-your-buck guitars that retail from $500 up to $1500.

 As far as the rest of their catalog goes, those are mostly high-end, boutique-type guitars that are sure to give you boundless years of creative interplay between you and your beloved instrument.